awsmug/wp-devops/Readme.md

 ./devops.sh down
 ```

+### Open the site

-## Local Development
+## System

-### Docker container for development
+### Docker environment for development

+In contrast to the one container structure of the WordPress docker container, the WP devops is based on a docker-compose
+environment which is a lot more configurable.
+It contains a docker-compose file for the three types of development for
+sites, themes or plugins.

-The docker on which the environment is based contains.
+The environment contains:

-* Nginx webserver
+* Nginx
+* PHP (with Xdebug)
+* Mariadb
 * WordPress
 * WP-CLI
-* PHP
 * phpMyAdmin